 Lat Pulldown Behind the Neck Tips

-Tip #1 - Keep Control of EverythingKeep your torso upright and your body tight, you won't need to lean forward or backward during the movement if you lined yourself up below the cable.
-Ensure that your shoulders are set through the exercise; otherwise, you will be working your arms and not the Lats.
+Tip #1 - Keep Control of EverythingKeep your torso upright and your body tight, you won't need to lean forward or backward during the movement if properly aligned below the cable.
+Ensure your shoulders are set through the exercise; otherwise, you will be working your arms and not the Lats.

-Drive the bar down with your elbows.
-This is the same theory with all Lat pull downs in the same way the elbows are driven back during bent rows to minimize tension on the biceps.
+Drive the bar down with your elbows and .
+This is the same theory with all Lat pull downs in the same way the elbows are driven back during bent rows to minimize tension on the biceps and maximize lat activation.

 Even better, consider Versa Grips, straps or hooks with Lat pulldowns to help keep the focus on your Lats.
-By adding Versa Grips you are attaching your arms to the bar, allowing you to focus on driving the bar down with your elbows instead of your hands.
+By adding Versa Grips you are attaching your arms to the bar, allowing you to focus on driving the bar down with your elbows and maintaining tension on your lats.

 Properly executed, lat pulldowns behind the neck offer an additional tool in your back building arsenal.
 Applying these simple tips allow you to perform the exercise safely while you decide if you will be adding it to your program.
 Give it a try the next time you sit in a lat pulldown machine.